 4. Pass the Uniform CPA Exam

-The Uniform CPA Examination is a standardized test administered by the American Institute of Certified Public Accountants (AICPA).
-The uniform CPA exam consists of four sections:
+The Uniform CPA Exam, also known as the CPA examination, is administered by the American Institute of Certified Public Accountants (AICPA).
+Under the updated CPA Evolution model, the exam consists of three core sections and one discipline section selected by the candidate:

 - Auditing and Attestation (AUD)